Mampacuk/CS121-Data-Structures-Homework/README.md

 ## Notes
 ### General
+*	_MY SOLUTIONS ARE NOT NECESSARILY IDEAL!_ I screwed up here and there.
+There are a lot of exercises which could've been implemented faster, so double-check yourself before using the solutions!!!
 *	Make use of `Position<>` class!
 Make your nodes/positions inherit from it so that it makes the operator* function mandatory to implement, and so that your objects become more reusable!
 I followed a bad practice by not keeping that in mind!
 *	Get rid of disgusting lengthy `typename` types by employing more `typedef`s!
 For some reason I figured this out only starting from HW06/ex01.
+*	Tend to make the functions generic by moving them in the used class's .hpp file.
+I know it's ugly, but what can I do?
 ### Homework 1
 *	Notice that in "ex05", the starting coordinates are rather swapped.
 This shouldn't be an issue though.
 ### Homework 2